 Alhamdulillah, we have been honoured to support Masjid Al-Aqsa for over a decade, through the dedication of generous donors.
 From renovating wudu areas, to repairing damaged sections, to illuminating its prayer halls - there are so many projects you have participated in!

-In this article, we’d like to share eight little-known facts about the blessed site.
+In this article, we’d like to share eight little-known facts about the blessed site, as well as ways you can preserve Masjid Al-Aqsa in 2022.

 1. It isn't just one mosque